PlatONnetwork/platon.py/docs/node.rst

 Why do I need to connect to a node?
 -----------------------------------

-The Ethereum protocol defines a way for people to interact with smart contracts and each other over a network.
+The Platon protocol defines a way for people to interact with smart contracts and each other over a network.
 In order to have up-to-date information about the status of contracts, balances, and new transactions, the protocol requires a connection